permutationlock/avengl_triangle/README.md

 # Aven GL Triangle

-The repo contains a self-contained OpenGL ES2 triangle that can be built on most systems with any C compiler[^1].
-It primarily serves as an example of the simple [libaven][1] C build system.
+The repo contains a self-contained OpenGL ES2 triangle that can be built on most systems with most C compilers[^1].
+It primarily serves as an example of the [libaven][1] C build system.

 ## Dependencies

-There are no library or header build dependencies apart from a C compiler that supports the C99 or C11 and a hosted POSIX or Windows target.
+There are no library or header build dependencies apart from a C compiler that supports at least the C99 or C11 standards for POSIX or Windows.

 In most cases dynamic linking/loading must be supported.
 The locally built and linked GLFW library will dynamically load the system shared objects for